-Nick Hobden (Partner and Head of Employment), and Alexander Millward (Legal Executive) have recently assisted an independent faith school in relation to a number of personal data requests, including a Data Subject Access Request (DSAR) and request to cease processing of personal data, made by the parents of one of their ex-learners.
+Nick Hobden (Partner and Head of Employment) has recently assisted an independent faith school in relation to a number of personal data requests, including a Data Subject Access Request (DSAR) and request to cease processing of personal data, made by the parents of one of their ex-learners.

 Through the team’s experience in the Education sector and DSARs we were able to assist the school throughout the process which included advice on the remit of the school’s searches for personal data, how it should be organised and redaction of other people’s personal data.